Bhagavanrajana/AboutMe/README.md

 Software Configuration: Expertise in software configuration and integration to meet business requirements.

 🌱 Learning & Growth
-Continuous Learning: Always keen to learn new technologies and improve my skills.
+Continuous Learning: I am always keen to learn new technologies and improve my skills.

 Certifications: Salesforce Certified Administrator and Platform Developer-I